OISF/suricata/doc/userguide/performance/hyperscan.rst

 To use the hyperscan support edit your suricata.yaml.
 Change the mpm-algo and spm-algo values to 'hs'.

-Alternatively, use this commandline option: --set mpm-algo=hs --set spm-algo=hs
+Alternatively, use this command-line option: --set mpm-algo=hs --set spm-algo=hs